-The staff is comprised of 316 deputy clerks who carry out the daily responsibilities of our office.
-Deputy clerks are sworn officers of the court and work in four major divisions: District Court, Circuit Court, Family Court and Driver’s License.
-(Please be advised that per KRS 186.490, driver’s license services are being transitioned from Circuit Court Clerk Offices to KYTC.)
+The staff is comprised of 293 Deputy Clerks who carry out the daily responsibilities of our office.
+Deputy Clerks are sworn officers of the court and most work in three major court divisions: Circuit Court, Family Court and District Court.

-With 40 elected trial court judges, the Jefferson County OCCC serves the largest jurisdiction in Kentucky’s unified court system and its only true urban court system.
-The majority of court operations are conducted at two facilities in downtown Louisville: the Hall of Justice, at 600 W. Jefferson St., and the Jefferson County Judicial Center, at 700 W. Jefferson St. Deputy Clerks also work in Archives & Records in the Old Jefferson County Jail Building, 514 W. Liberty St.
+The Jefferson County OCCC serves the largest jurisdiction (40 elected trial court judges) in Kentucky’s unified court system and its only true urban court system, operating 24 x 7 x 365.
+Court operations are conducted at two facilities in downtown Louisville: the Louis D. Brandeis Hall of Justice, 600 W. Jefferson St., and the Jefferson County Judicial Center, 700 W. Jefferson St. Deputy Clerks also work in Archives & Records in the Old Jefferson County Jail Building, 514 W. Liberty St.